The following is a recollection of the early influence of Dalhart Windberg on my art. View the collection of rare prints.

 For a considerable time after that I tried to follow his technique.
 Around 1987 I was invited to spend a day or two in Fredericksburg, TX where Dalhart was teaching a workshop.
 Again, I accepted the invitation and took along one of my paintings.
 By this time my work was receiving comments from others that they looked like Windberg's!
 I guess I reached that goal when I said I wanted to paint like that!
 I was pleased when Dalhart used my painting shown at the right as an example to some of the other students in his workshop.
 One of those students later took a few art lessons from me!

 But, as time went on I came to appreciate other artists work and styles and as my artistic knowledge about various techniques grew, I now had the desire to find my own look and style.
 I'm happy to say I feel I have, but still ever grateful to the advice and experience of Dalhart Windberg who became one of several early influences on my art.
 I give them all my heartfelt thanks.

 The first memories I have of Windberg's art were viewing prints of his work from the mid 1970's.
 It's with pleasure, that Hagerman Art is offering a rare opportunity to collect some of Windberg's most valuable prints from this era, many still in their original packaging and in excellent condition!
 Click on the images for an enlarged view.

-This is a very rare find!
-The print is in it's original packaging, unframed and in amazing condition.
-Not bad for being 38 years old!
+A very rare find, still in it's original packaging, unframed and in amazing condition.
+Not bad for being 39 years old!

 Another rare find from 1976 in great condition!